Bam Bam Bigelow: World Wrestling Federation (1987–1988)

 Bigelow debuted in the World Wrestling Federation (WWF) in May 1987 as "Bam Bam Bigelow".
 He spent several months wrestling exclusively in dark matches and on house shows before making his televised debut.
 Upon his debut, Bigelow featured in a storyline in which various heel managers such as Jimmy Hart, Johnny Valiant, Mr. Fuji, Bobby Heenan, and Slick vied to have him as their client in what was dubbed "the Battle for Bam Bam", only for Jesse Ventura to tell them that they were out of the running for Bam Bam.
 The storyline culminated in September 1987 when Bigelow denounced the last manager in the running, Slick and announced that his manager would be Oliver Humperdink, establishing him as a face.

 In September and October 1987, Bigelow won a series of battle royals.
 He made his pay-per-view debut at the inaugural Survivor Series, teaming with Don Muraco, Hulk Hogan, Ken Patera, and Paul Orndorff in a loss to André the Giant, King Kong Bundy, Butch Reed, One Man Gang, and Rick Rude; Bigelow was the last man eliminated for his team.
 Following the bout, he faced One Man Gang in a series of matches.
 At the 1987 Slammy Awards in December, he received an award for "Best Head"; later in the evening, he joined the rest of the WWF roster to sing "If You Only Knew".
-He began feuding with Ted DiBiase in January 1988, on several occasions teaming with Hogan to face DiBiase and André the Giant.
+He began feuding with Ted DiBiase in January 1988 (at one point, facing him in a match where DiBiase was announced as the WWF Champion), on several occasions teaming with Hogan to face DiBiase and André the Giant.
 At WrestleMania IV in March 1988, Bigelow took part in the tournament for the vacant WWF World Heavyweight Championship, losing to One Man Gang in the first round.
 Bigelow went on to face One Man Gang in a further series of matches throughout mid-1988.

 In June 1988, Bigelow lost to André the Giant in a Madison Square Garden bout airing on WWF on MSG Network in which Bret Hart stated that André "practically killed him" by working stiff due to tension between them; immediately following the match, Bigelow returned to the locker room, collected his bag, and left the Garden.
 Bigelow left the WWF in July 1988 due to a combination of knee injuries (tears to both anterior cruciate ligaments) and heat from other members of the roster resentful of the push he had received despite being a rookie.